Keaton Sings! Douglas Finds Love! And So it Goes...

 Director: Rob Reiner

-Actors: Michael Douglas, Diane Keaton, Rob Reiner, Sterling Jerins, Scott Shepherd, Annie Parisse, Frances Sternhagen
+Cast: Michael Douglas, Diane Keaton, Rob Reiner, Sterling Jerins, Scott Shepherd, Annie Parisse, Frances Sternhagen

 It's been so long since Rob Reiner made a good movie that it’s hard to believe he once directed the great run of This Is Spinal Tap (1984) through When Harry Met Sally (1989).
 That’s a stretch of five films (also including Stand by Me and The Princess Bride) to rival, or even top, the best filmmaking streaks from great directors such as Francis Ford Coppola, Robert Altman and Alfred Hitchcock.
 That Reiner’s streak consisted of comedies—a difficult genre to get right once, much less consistently across several films—makes his streak all the more remarkable.